About Us

 Board

-As a worker-owned cooperative, Big Duck is governed by a board of directors, comprised primarily of staff who are worker-owners.
-The board makes decisions and approves policies that benefit the cooperative and all of its workers.
+Our board of directors, who are mostly worker-owners, makes decisions and approves policies that benefit the cooperative and all of our team.
+Our current board:

 • Sarah Durham